alexandrecuer/smartgrid/Themis/Note_ADAM_4015_PT100_HIOKI_TC.md

 ### Configure with ADAM utility

-After the device discovered, choose modbus for the protocol, 19.2 Kbps for the baudrate and press update
+After the device discovered, fix the address if you have more than 1 element on your modbus network, choose modbus for the protocol, 19.2 Kbps for the baudrate and press update

 ![Adam4015_Init1](assets/FluidTemp/INIT_MODE_ADAM4015_1.png)